nicolodiamante/icloud-nosync/README.md

 ### How It Works

-1. Right-click to the file or folder you want to stop syncing to iCloud Drive.
+1. Right-click on the file or folder you want to stop syncing to iCloud Drive.
 2. Select `iCloud No Sync` from the `Quick Actions` menu to stop the sync.
 3. Select `iCloud Sync` from the `Quick Actions` menu to sync it again.